 HR Excellence in Research Award

-In June 2016, the University of Winchester was awarded the prestigious European Commission HR Excellence in Research Award.
-The awards – established by the European Commission in 2005 and managed by Vitae – highlight institutions that go out of their way to assist and support academics and students in their research activities.
+In June 2016, the University of Winchester was awarded the prestigious European Commission HR Excellence in Research Award and has successfully retained the award following a rigorous external review in 2023.
+The award was established by the European Commission in 2005 and is managed by Vitae.
+It highlights institutions that are committed to aligning process and practice to the UK Concordat to Support the Career Development of Researchers.

 For more information: